Floorball

 Most importantly, the new Hippos will provide facilities and training opportunities for a wider range of sports – nearly twenty of them.
 The number of sports slots available will increase by 50%, as the new sports facilities are modern and adaptable.
 At the same time, we will have more recreational opportunities for all users.
 Hobbies and club activities for children and young people will continue in the new premises at a reasonable price.

-In addition to the new sports centre, skills centre, ice arena and practice ice rinks, an experiential sports park will be built in the outdoor area.
+In addition to the new sports centre, skills centre and ice arena, an experiential sports park will be built in the outdoor area.

 Internationally significant and unique Hippos